Robbins Watson Logo

 There are several advantages to a Testamentary Trust Will which are not available under a Standard Will, such as asset protection, advantageous tax treatment and flexibility.
 This article focuses on Advantageous tax treatment.
 You can read my previous article on the Testamentary Trust structure generally and its benefit: What is a Testamentary Trust, and should you have one?

-A Testamentary Trust has an important tax advantage, in that it allows the trustee to split income generated from the Testamentary Trust among the trust’s discretionary beneficiaries in a way that minimises the overall tax paid on the trust’s income.
+Firstly, a Testamentary Trust provides an important tax advantage because it allows the trustee to split income generated from the Testamentary Trust among the trust’s discretionary beneficiaries in a way that reduces the overall tax paid on the trust’s income.

-The trustee can exercise their discretion to decide which beneficiaries receive trust income.
-The trust income is subsequently included in the beneficiaries’ personal assessable income, which is taxed at their own marginal tax rate.
-This means that the trustee can maximise the net trust income by streaming income to beneficiaries with low marginal tax rates such as minors, students and spouses who do not work or have lower incomes.
+Additionally, the trustee exercises discretion to decide which beneficiaries receive trust income.
+The trustee then allocates trust income to those selected beneficiaries.
+The beneficiaries subsequently include that income in their personal assessable income, which their own marginal tax rate taxes.
+As a result, the trustee can maximise the net trust income by streaming income to beneficiaries with lower marginal tax rates such as minors, students and spouses who do not work or have lower incomes.

-Additionally, Testamentary Trusts benefit from special rules called “Exempt Trust Income” which allow minor beneficiaries of a trust to receive the full adult tax-free threshold each year.
+Furthermore, Testamentary Trusts benefit from special rules called “Exempt Trust Income”.
+These rules allow minor beneficiaries of a trust to receive the full adult tax-free threshold each year.
 This means that minor children are taxed at individual rates (about $18,200 tax-free and the balance at normal adult rates).
-By comparison, a distribution from an ordinary Family Trust (not forming part of your will) to a minor is taxed at penalty rates.
+In contrast, a distribution from an ordinary Family Trust (not forming part of your will) to a minor attracts penalty tax rates.

 The current resident minors tax rates: Family Trust VS Testamentary Trust